Salvageddon/SalvaGUI/README.md

 5. Call GUI_createGUI() to create GUI base.
 6. Call GUI_create...() to create many control types.
 For example GUI_createLinearView() creates LinearView control.
 7. Call GUI_bakeGUI() to bake GUI.
 Mandatory if you want to render it :)
-8. Create a update loop.
+8. Create an update loop.
 The same as if you were using only SDL.
 9. Call GUI_refreshScreen() to return your screen to refresh your screen every frame.
 10. Call GUI_renderGUI() to render your beautiful Graphical User Interface.
 Make sure you did step 6. or you'll probably get segfault-ed.
 Idk, I didn't test what would happen...
 11. Call GUI_updatePixels to see changes on your window.